jml/omnimetrics/README.rst

 You can then choose to do it.
 If so, the procrastinatron starts a timer.
 When you are done, the timer stops, and the task is removed from your todo list.

+You can pause the timer, of course, and Procrastinatron will ask for a reason, to subtly encourage you to stay on target.
+You can also abandon the attempt to work on item, and again Procrastinatron will want to know why.
+All of these things are logged.

 Or, you can choose *not* to do it.
 When you do this, you must say why you don't want to do it.
+Procrastinatron keeps a log of this.
+Each time you are presented with that item again, you also get to see your past excuses.
+Once there are a sufficient number of excuses (say 3), Procrastinatron suggests that maybe you should just abandon the task.

+Procrastinatron only ever shows available tasks.
+If a task becomes available during a Procrastinatron session, it jumps to the front of the queue.
+This is intended to facilicate flow through connected tasks.

+Once you've done or deferred every available task, Procrastinatron will ask if you want to do another loop round, to tackle the ones you deferred.